Who Is Jaime Herrera Beutler? Republican Suggests That Donald Trump Sided With Mob During Capitol Attack

 “To the patriots who were standing next to the former president as these conversations were happening, or even to the former vice president: if you have something to add here, now would be the time,” her statement read.

-The decision to ask for witnesses came as an unexpected twist, as many expected the final vote to take place on Saturday with an acquittal likely after a number of GOP senators have said they are not planning to convict.
+The decision to ask for witnesses came as an unexpected twist in the impeachment trial, as many expected the final vote to take place on Saturday with an acquittal likely, after a number of GOP senators indicated they were not planning to convict.

-At the trial, House managers claim that he incited the crowd at a rally on January 6, imploring people to fight and telling them to march to the Capitol and telling them that he would be there with them.
-Instead, he returned to the White House to reportedly watch on television as the events unfolded.
+At the trial, House managers claimed Trump incited the crowd at a rally on January 6, imploring people to fight and telling them to march to the Capitol and assuring them he would be there as well.
+However, he instead returned to the White House to reportedly watch on television as the events unfolded.
 As The Inquisitr reported, some White House sources said he watched in excitement as his supporters surrounded the building and broke inside, threatening lawmakers and Mike Pence.

 Herrera Beutler Has Broken With Trump In The Past